-This topic describes the behavior of the LAST_INSERT_ID() function in OceanBase Database and the differences between OceanBase Database and MySQL.
+This topic describes the behavior of the LAST_INSERT_ID() function in OceanBase Database and its differences from MySQL.

-The LAST_INSERT_ID() function is used to obtain the auto-increment ID value generated by the most recent INSERT operation.
-In OceanBase Database, the behavior of this function differs from that in MySQL in the following two aspects:
+The LAST_INSERT_ID() function is used to retrieve the auto-increment ID value generated by the most recent INSERT operation.
+In OceanBase Database, the behavior of this function differs from MySQL in the following two aspects:

-- Session-level LAST_INSERT_ID: The value is read and modified by using the
+- Session-level LAST_INSERT_ID: Read and modified by the

-LAST_INSERT_ID()function. - Protocol-level LAST_INSERT_ID: The value is returned in the OK packet of the MySQL protocol.
+LAST_INSERT_ID()function - Protocol-level LAST_INSERT_ID: The value returned in the OK packet of the MySQL protocol

 MySQL behavior